 Note: Please contact a local builder, local attorney, and/or local lender for more detailed information.
 I am simply supplying the base information you need to get started.
 This is not a substitute for actual legal or financial advice!

 The bottom line is that you need to choose a builder you feel comfortable with.
-The most important thing is that your builder is completely transparent and that he clearly communicates all material/labor specs in your construction contract.
+The most important thing is that your builder is completely transparent and that they clearly communicate all material/labor specs and fee information in your construction contract.

-If you want to dive a little deeper, be sure to download my *FREE* Custom Home Build Prep Guide and learn the 5 crucial steps to prepare for a home build with less stress, more confidence, and without blowing your budget!
+Best of luck to you as you get started with your home build.
+If you want a little guidance on where to start with your home build, go ahead and download my *FREE* Custom Home Build Prep Guide and learn the five steps to prepare you for a home build with less stress, more confidence, and a strategic plan to stick close to budget!